 National Gallery of Art

-Across Constitution Avenue stands the National Gallery of Art, established by Congress in 1937 for the people of the United States.
+Standing across Constitution Avenue at the southern axis of Judiciary Square, the National Gallery of Art was established by Congress in 1937 for the people of the United States.
 The collection traces the development of Western Art from the Middle Ages to the present.
 The core collection and funds for construction were donated by Andrew W. Mellon.
-Serving as Secretary of the Treasury, Mellon was the driving force behind creation of the Federal Triangle in the 1920s and 30s.
+Serving as the Secretary of the Treasury, Mellon was the driving force behind creation of the Federal Triangle in the 1920s and 30s.
 The original West Building was designed by John Russell Pope who also designed the Jefferson Memorial and the National Archives Building.
 Opened in 1941, it is connected underground to the East Building, designed by I.M.
 Pei and completed in 1978.
 The National Gallery is open to the public free of charge.
+For more information, visit the website.

 National Building Museum